Remote Image Interpretations For Teleradiology Clients

 Radiology was founded on a technological discovery by Wilhelm Roentgen in 1895.
 Historically, teleradiology started back in 1947 when x-ray images were transmitted using telephone lines.

 Today, teleradiology has facilitated a unique role in delivering quality radiologic interpretations to hospital emergency rooms and other health facilities that do not have access to a radiologist’s contemporaneous interpretation in the past.
-For many years, the US government and the US military have advocated the use of teleradiology and digital imaging.

 The National Teleradiology Program provides 24/7 diagnostic radiology services to Department of Veterans Affairs (VA) medical facilities located in all Veterans Integrated Service Networks (VISNs), rendering final diagnostic interpretations on a wide variety of modalities including, computerized tomography scans (CTs), X-rays, magnetic resonance imaging (MRI), ultrasound, and nuclear medicine imaging studies.